-Included in the April 2022 updates was the approval of a Net Zero Carbon Toolkit intended for building professionals and homeowners, which sets out best practice approaches in designing, specifying, constructing and fitting out a Net Zero compliant new build or retrofit project.
+Included in the April 2022 updates was the approval of a Net Zero Carbon Toolkit intended for building professionals and homeowners, which sets out best practice approaches in designing, specifying, constructing, and fitting out a Net Zero compliant new build or retrofit project.

-The Toolkit complements Climate Positive Planning, and provides additional guidance to help articulate how some of the design processes within the Districtwide Design Guide supplementary planning document (SPD) might be executed in order to deliver Net Zero buildings.
+The Toolkit complements Climate Positive Planning and provides additional guidance to help articulate how some of the design processes within the Districtwide Design Guide supplementary planning document (SPD) might be executed in order to deliver Net Zero buildings.

-The toolkit provides additional guidance to support the council's aspirations towards net zero and is a material planning consideration in considering and determining planning applications and proposals.
+However, it should be noted that this is aspirational and a guidance and communication tool, rather than a planning or corporate policy position.
 Whilst the Council does not have planning policies which explicitly require zero carbon buildings at present, the Toolkit can provide a useful resource for officers and members in understanding whether development proposals are being ambitious enough in responding to relevant existing planning policy requirements, and in responding to the Climate Emergency as a material consideration.

-It is also worth noting that LAs remain bound by the National Planning Policy Framework (NPPF).
+It is also worth noting that LAs remain bound by the National planning Policy Framework (NPPF).
 Whilst the National Planning Policy Framework does stipulate standards for sustainability and promote the use of low carbon energy and heat, LAs are also required to ensure that policy requirements do not put the viable development of the area and the Local Plan at risk, i.e. that sufficient level of housing is planned for and delivered.
-This is measured through demonstration of a 'five year housing land supply' and compliance with the Housing Delivery Test.
+This is measured through demonstration of a 'five-year housing land supply' and compliance with the Housing Delivery Test.